SuperFlyTV/sofie-automation-rundown-editor/README.md

 1. Begin by navigating to the Settings page in the top right.
 2. Enter the URL and port of your Sofie instance (defaults to `127.0.0.1:3000`).
-   - ❗ Restart the program after changing this setting! (be sure to hit "Save" first, though)
 3. Click "Save".
 4. Download and import [this demo set of Piece Types](https://raw.githubusercontent.com/SuperFlyTV/sofie-demo-blueprints/main/assets/sofie-rundown-editor-piece-types.json) (right click and "Save link as...") on the Settings page.
 5. Before continuing, open the Sofie Core interface, navigate to the Settings page, click on your Studio, and attach `sofie-rundown-editor` as a Device by clicking the plus sign (+) under "Attached Devices".